-Here are the instructions and the corresponding chart that should be presented to the person who will be rating their fatigue. (taken from Micklewright et al. 2017)
+Here are the instructions and the corresponding chart that should be presented to the person who will be rating their fatigue. (from Micklewright et al. 2017)

 - Please familiarize yourself with the scale by looking closely at the ROF scale now.
 You will notice that the ROF scale consists of 11 numerical points that range from 0 to 10.
 There are also five descriptors and five diagrams that are intended to help you understand the scale and make your rating.

 - When you are presented with the ROF scale please carefully inspect the scale before giving a numerical response from 0 to 10.
 Always try to respond as honestly as possible giving a rating that best reflects how fatigued you feel at the time.